weschenfelder/privacy-tenapp/README.md

 ### Security ###

-Value your confidence in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting them.
-Keep in mind that no method of transmission over the internet or method of electronic storage is 100% secure and reliable, and it is not possible guarantee its absolute security.
+We value your trust in providing us with your personal information, therefore we are striving to use commercially acceptable means of protecting it.
+Please keep in mind that no method of transmission over the Internet or method of electronic storage is 100% secure and reliable, and we cannot guarantee your absolute security.

 ### Links to Other Sites ###